6 Steps to Start an Esports Club at School

 Why Start an Esports Club?

 Starting an esports club can have a profound impact on both students and the school community.
 For students, it promotes teamwork, problem-solving skills, and leadership development.
 It also enhances student engagement and fosters a positive school culture.
-The benefits for the school are equally compelling, as it can lead to increased student retention, improved academic performance, and a vibrant extracurricular program.
+The benefits of esports for the school are equally compelling, as it can lead to increased student retention, improved academic performance, and a vibrant extracurricular program.

 One of the standout features of esports is that it provides opportunities for students not interested in traditional sports or clubs to get involved.
 Student engagement significantly increases with the use of video games and technology in the classroom, up to a whopping 51%.
 Don’t take our word for it; watch Olivia Calistus from G2 Esports' League of Legends female team, one of the most recognized esports organizations in the world, and her journey from high school esports to a professional athlete.